BrettF5/reading-notes/code301/class-09.md

 ### Functional Programming Concepts:

 ## I didn't have full access to this reading even after signing up.
 The site required payment for more access as these where the only options I was given.
-It look like I was missing a log of info need for this assignment.
-The webpage had a log of blank lines and I could not find the answer for some.
-I got some of my answer from ChatGPT
+It look like I was missing a bunch of info that was need for this assignment.
+The webpage had a log of blank lines and I could not find the answer for some of the questions below.
+I went and got some of my answer from ChatGPT

 1\. **What is functional programming?**